-Do you have a stretchy wrap like a Moby Wrap or Boba Wrap that you would like to learn to use?
+Do you have a stretchy wrap like a Moby Wrap, Boba wrap, or Solly baby wrap that you would like to learn to use?
 This blog post includes videos and tutorial links to teach you every thing you need to know to love your stretchy wrap from day one.

 The number one secret to using a stretchy wrap is wrap tight.
 Before you even put your baby into your wrap, the wrap should be snug against your body like a tight t-shirt.
 Stretchy wraps stretch!
 If the wrap is snug against your body when you pre-tie it, there will still be plenty of room for the baby.